La-Nique/Syllabus/README.md

 ## Special Needs

-Students with special needs should see me for accommodation.
+Students with special needs should see me for accommodation *at least* two weeks prior to the due date of any assignment or exam.

 ## ADA Compliance